 Reeve never met his goal of getting back on his feet, but he made what amounted to near-miraculous progress.
 He regained some sensation in his body by 2000, giving him the thrill of feeling contact with Dana and their young son, Will.
 He also soon realized he could move his legs while lying on his back, and discovered a greater range of motion while immersed in a swimming pool.

-READ More: Elizabeth Montgomery
+READ More: Phil Spector

 In spring 2003, Reeve underwent an experimental operation to have an electrical-stimulation device implanted in his diaphragm, enabling him to set aside his respirator for hours at a time.